 What I might change for next time…

-So, in the future, I think I’d cut it back to have one drink per couple, rather than one drink per person.
+In the future, I think I’d cut it back to having one drink per couple, rather than one drink per person.
 Couples could share each drink for judging, and then maybe go back for another of their favorites?

 Be sure to subscribe to The House on Silverado by entering your email, so you can receive more fun party ideas like this one!
 You can also follow on social media!